 As part of our regular services, we receive our guests at Buenos Aires Int'l airport and offer qualified bilingual assistance to help them with gun clearance and the rest of the arrival procedures once they land in the country.

 We arrange ground transfers to either their hotels in downtown BA, to Buenos Aires domestic airport if they have a combination flight or directly to the field if they come to our wing-shooting area near BA are also arranged by the hunting company.

 Usually the ride is through modern and safe four lanes highways, using very comfortable vehicles according to the size of the party.
 Executive vans, high quality cars and brand new SUVs and 4×4 pickup are part of our normal transportations' vehicles

 Domestic flights in Argentina usually don’t depart from BA Int’l airport but from a different one: Aeroparque Jorge Newberry Airport (AEP) located in downtown Buenos Aires and 45 minutes away from the Buenos Aires International.

-Aerolineas Argentinas, Austral and Lan airlines service to the capital cities of each province and also fly into many other touristic destinations of the country in modern aircrafts like Boing 737-800 and the brand new Embraer jets.
+Aerolineas Argentinas and Austral airlines service to the capital cities of each province and also fly into many other touristic destinations of the country in modern aircrafts like Boing 737-800 and the brand new Embraer jets.

-Hunters booked to Patagonia have to fly to San Carlos de Bariloche Airport and the ones hunting in La Pampa have to fly to Santa Rosa airport (for Estancia Los Cerritos) or to Bahia Blanca airport (for Estancia El Carrizal).
-Our wing-shooting area near BA don’t need any domestic flight due its proximity with the city of Buenos Aires.
+Hunters booked to Patagonia have to fly to San Carlos de Bariloche Airport and the ones hunting in La Pampa have to fly to Santa Rosa airport.
+Our wing-shooting area near BA doesn't need any domestic flight due its proximity with the city of Buenos Aires.